June 5, 2023

 “That way,” Fonte says, “we can address it.”

-Fonte, 28, started at the resort in July of 2021, after earning a Masters in Sustainability Management.
-Growing up in Florida, she and her three siblings learned to ski on family vacations up and down the East Coast, road tripping to places like Sugar Mountain in North Carolina and Killington in Vermont.
+Fonte, 28, started at the resort in July of 2021 after earning a Masters in Sustainability Management.
+Growing up in Florida, she and her three siblings learned to ski on family vacations up and down the East Coast, road-tripping to places like Sugar Mountain in North Carolina and Killington in Vermont.

 She’s got a sharply analytical mind and a deft hand at building and managing programs like the resort’s compost and recycling streams, but she doesn’t get stuck in spreadsheets.
 Or compost bins, for that matter.